 sourced Alpaca fleece from Limburg (NL).
 The yarn is treated and spun

 in Belgium, just across the border.
+We visit the farms regularly to make sure the alpacas are happy and healthy.
 Our hand knit yarn will be available

 for purchase on this website.